somnathbarole/RepData_PeerAssessment1/PA1_template.md

 **3. Calculate and report the mean and median of the total number of steps taken per day**

-Mean and median of the total number of steps taken per day can be claculated using functionsmean() and median().
+Mean and median of the total number of steps taken per day can be calculated using functions mean() and median().

 ```r